-Procedures are the lowest level of formal documentation of AFS operations.
-The Constitution and Rules are higher and they are described in the Constitution.
+Procedures are the most basic formal documentation of AFS operations.
+The Constitution and Rules are higher, and they are described in the Constitution.
 Procedures are intended to remind AFS volunteers and staff of what to do and how to do it.